Borovskova/Borovskova/README.md

 Welcome to my corner of GitHub! ✨

-I'm a Middle Software Engineer at AppsFlyer, a full-stack developer, and a cloud engineer who is interested in learning new technologies and everything about IT💻
+I'm a Software Engineer at AppsFlyer (Full-stack | Cloud).
+Driven by curiosity, I'm constantly learning new technologies and exploring the vast world of IT💻

 ---